Kether180/conscientia.app/README.md

 # Project: Web, Mobile & Database Agency in React

+Web App - Single Web .

-Intelligent software and apps that will help companies to growth and will help support our social resposability goal by investing money from our earnings in green companies, organic farms and education with a consciousness prospective.
+Topic : Intelligent Web App Software and Mobile App Agency that will help companies to growth their businees and support social enviromental resposability projects by investing money from our earnings in green companies, organic farms and education with a consciousness prospective.

 ## Goal & Technologies